 When hard-working Virginians suffer unexpected financial setbacks, it’s imperative to have a determined attorney in your corner.
 Whether your economic shortfall is the result of illness, a company relocating or other situations not under your control, it would be heartbreaking to lose your home due to foreclosure.
-If you face because an uncompromising bank that tries to foreclose, contact the Agarwal Law Firm and to see if filing a bankruptcy is the correct option.
+If you face because an uncompromising bank that tries to foreclose, contact the Agarwal Law Firm and to see if filing for Virginia bankruptcy is the correct option.

 Benefits of Working with a Bankruptcy Attorney

 The laws regarding home foreclosures are quite complicated in Virginia.
 Trying to fight a team of bank lawyers from taking away your home puts the average person at a strategic disadvantage.
 However, it’s understandable why everyday people consider going at it alone.
 If a bank is threatening foreclosure, you are already struggling with money.

 At the Agarwal Law Firm, our bankruptcy attorney works with people in your situation every day, and we will work with you to determine if a bankruptcy is the best option.
 The bankruptcy will stop the foreclosure process and allow you time to regroup.
 We will work with you to file a Chapter 13 Plan that will allow for mortgage back payments to be paid over a period of years.
 During this process you may also apply for a loan modification.
 Many times, once you are in the bankruptcy process you will have better access to the procedure required for loan modification.

 Chapter 7 and 13 Bankruptcy in Richmond, VA